Odes to a Classic Hundred Standards

 Bìyán (Pi-yen-lu; J. Hekiganroku)

-At this point I’m no longer intending to translate Yuanwu Keqin’s additions to the The Odes which together with The Odes makes up the Blue Cliff Record.
-If causal conditions and circumstances permit, I might translate some or all of Yuanwu’s additions, consisting of a preface to most of the cases, comments on each line of the case and verse and commentary on the cases and verses.
+At this point I’m no longer intending to translate all of Yuanwu Keqin’s (W-G., Yuan-wu K’o-ch’in, J., Engo Kokugon),) additions to The Odes which together with The Odes makes up the entire Blue Cliff Record.
+If causal conditions and circumstances permit, I hope to translate at least Yuanwu’s indicator introductions attached to most of the cases.

 This translation of the Odes to a Classic Hundred Standards is from the Chinese text from the Blue Cliff Record available online provided by the Chinese Buddhist Electronic Text Association (CBETA) at http://w3.cbeta.org/result/normal/T48/2003_001.htm of the Taisho Tripitaka Vol. 48, No. 2003 佛果圜悟禪師碧巖錄, CBETA Chinese Electronic Tripitaka V1.27 (Big5) Normalized Version, Release Date: 2007/01/04.